growilabs/growi-docs/docs/en/dev/startup-v2/launch-system.md

 Execute the following steps from the [First Time](#first-time) section.

 1. Install dependencies
-1. Build the front end client for production and activate the backend server
+1. Build the frontend client for production and activate the backend server

     ```bash
     yarn start